openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_graph/README.md

 * `full_scaled`
 * `hvg_scaled`

-An example script can be found [here](methods/_example.py) Functions for scaling and highly variable gene selection per batch are reused from [`scIB`](https://github.com/theislab/scib).
+Functions for scaling and highly variable gene selection per batch are reused from [`scib`](https://github.com/theislab/scib).
 Additionally, method wrappers are reused from scIB where possible.

 Metrics can compare:
 * `adata.obsp['connectivities']` to `adata.obs['uni_connectivies']`,